FalcarDE/ss_2032_stonks_data_science/README.md

 *First of all I would like to thank Prof. Spehr for the help and consultations throughout the semester and the project.*

-I updated my requirements.txt and .gitignore file as like the email you mention.
-I deleted my folder and clone and restart the project as the 4 steps in "getting started".
+I updated my requirements.txt and .gitignore file as you mentioned in the Email.
+I deleted my folder, clone and restart the project with the 4 steps in "getting started".
 It works on my PC.
-I hope it will works in yours, too.
+I hope it will work on your machine, too.
-If it is not working please sent me a mail, so we can look up the problem again
+If it is not working please sent me a mail, so we can look up the problem again.